FAIRiCUBE/collaboration-platform/docs/use_cases/UC5.md

-\## Workflow
+## Workflow

-\### Short Summary of Workflow
+### Short Summary of Workflow

 The UC5 workflow begins with retrieving occurrence data for diagnostic species of the EUNIS Habitat S22 from GBIF, alongside environmental and topographical data from various Earth Observation (EO) sources.
 The data is then pre-processed—filtered, cleaned, and structured into occurrence data cubes.
 To address the presence-only nature of GBIF data, pseudo-absence points were generated using a disc buffer method and merged with the presence data to form complete datasets for modelling.

-&nbsp;Next, species distribution models were developed using ensemble machine learning techniques.
+Next, species distribution models were developed using ensemble machine learning techniques.
 The resulting predictions of the eight main species of the study case habitat (S22) were aggregated and validated using the vegetation plots from EVA.
 Lastly, they were evaluated by comparing them against the EUNIS habitat probability map.

-\### 1) Data retrieval
+### 1) Data retrieval

 The UC5 workflow began with the retrieval of species occurrence data from GBIF, which includes distribution records derived from herbarium collections, citizen science initiatives, and biodiversity surveys, all containing spatial and temporal coordinates.
 Environmental variables were obtained from multiple Earth Observation (EO) sources, including Copernicus, CHELSA Bioclim, and WorldClim.
 These datasets provide a range of climatic and topographic variables relevant for habitat modelling, such as temperature, precipitation, elevation, slope, TWI, HLI, TPI, and aridity index (AI).